 I am a Licensed Professional Counselor in the State of Colorado.
 I obtained my B.A. from University of Vermont in 2004 and my M.A. in Psychology from University of Denver in 2009.
 I became licensed in 2011.
-I am certified in EMDR therapy through Eye Movement Desensitization and Reprocessing International Association (EMDRIA).
+I am certified in EMDR therapy through Eye Movement Desensitization and Reprocessing International Association (EMDRIA), and am working as and EMDRIA Approved Consultant-in-Training.

 I became interested in counseling after teaching High School in Massachusetts when I realized I enjoyed the one-on-one supportive relationship I had with my students and their parents.
 As a graduate student in 2008 I began my counseling career working with both adolescents and adults in the criminal justice system.
 There, I saw how complex trauma, dysfunctional family systems, and systemic problems contributed to mental health issues and created serious consequences for both the individual and society.
 Following graduation I decided to focus my professional career on the impact of trauma, both systemically and for the individual.
 Over the next 9 years I worked in non-profit agencies, gaining a great deal of experience with clients of all ages and moving into supervisory and management roles.
 I eventually ended my work in the non-profit sector after three years as a Clinical Director, overseeing the clinical services for 100+ children and families.
 I now provide therapeutic services in private practice as part of the counseling team at Greenwood Counseling Center.
 Currently, I hold a number of positions beyond my private practice I am an adjunct faculty member of Regis University, teach for Parenting After Divorce, and work part-time to provide trauma counseling for Police and First Responders.